ilteoood/sharpDash/README.md

 # sharpDash
-sharpDash is a C# porting of the famouse Javascript Lodash library
+sharpDash is a C# porting of the famouse Javascript Lodash library.

+For the documentation, you can use the official one provided by [Lodash](https://lodash.com/docs/4.17.2).

+Today I'm supporting just few of it's functions, only those that operate on Arrays.
+In particular, the supported functions are:

+- chunk
+- compact
+- difference
+- drop
+- dropRight
+- fill

+More functions will be added in future.

+I precise that this is a JUST-FOR-FUN project, so I will work on it only when I will not be too busy.

+Enjoy!